vergiliu/vergiliu.github.io/_drafts/cd.md

 - use the technologies the Ops Teams is most familiar with (Shell, PowerShell)
 	- if same process is used to deploy all envs. it is important to be familiar to all teams concerned
-- keep all configurations of the infra in version control page 325
+- keep all configurations of the infra in version control
+- lock down your environments in the same way
+- same changes (requests & approvals) should be in place for UAT and Prod
+	- we should have traceability for all changes, including testing of the updates
+- prefer automation over documentation
+	- provisioning of new hardware resources should be automated
+- small example of having puppet deploy postfix email server
+- config of middleware comprises: binaries, config, and data
+- "no technology can be considered enterprise ready if it can't be deployed and configured automatically" page 299 page 325

 Ch 12 - Manging Data